 The care team may meet with you to talk about:

 General anesthesia will be used.
 You will be asleep.

-Oxygen is given through a mask.
-A mouth guard may also be placed in the mouth.
+A guard may be placed in the mouth.
 This will protect the tongue and teeth from getting hurt.
 Next, electrodes will be placed on the head.
 They will be hooked up to a machine.
 It will send an electric current to the brain.
 This will cause a seizure.
-After the shock is given, some muscles will contract for a few seconds.
+Some muscles will contract for a few seconds after the shock is given.
 Next, the body will twitch, which can last up to a minute.

 You will be taken to a recovery room where your vital signs will be watched.
-You will wake up in 10-15 minutes.
+You will wake up in 10 to 15 minutes.
 You may feel confused.
 This confusion can last minutes, hours, or sometimes longer.

 American Psychiatric Association